jvta/AzureVM/README.md

                       -Verbose
 ```

+Additionally, if you clone the repo in GitHub or a similar pulbic repository you can provide a branch parameter (strBranch) to assist in selecting development or master branches during testing.
+Leave parameter set as "master" if unsure.

-## Parameter Files
+## Parameter File
-The solution includes a .gitignore file to prevent unintended upload of any *.param.json files into your public storage
+Should you clone this solution it includes a .gitignore file to prevent unintended upload of any *.param.json files into your public repository

-Create a local parameter file for each VM to be built and store it as appropriate within your organisation.
+Create a locally saved parameter file for each VM to be built then store it securely as appropriate within your organisation.

 It is recommended to abstract all sensitive data out of parameter files and store as Secrets in Azure Key Vault.
 For example, the provisionVM templates (either with or without data disks) create a VM that requires two sensitive inputs by default: adminUsername and adminPasswordOrKey.
 These should be stored in a Key Vault as distinct Secrets and referenced within the parameter file as follows: